 Most of us don’t want these substances in our environment.
 Yet we are encouraged to place these compounds directly against our children’s skin.

-These chemical compounds are typically used to keep manufacturing costs low, but there are safe and healthy alternatives for parents who want to avoid them, just like there are for bathroom products.
-Look for diaper brands that state: hypoallergenic, fragrance-free, totally chlorine-free (TCF), phthalate-free, etc. Also, opting for brands with little to no patterns means lessening your baby’s exposure to synthetic and toxic inks and dyes.
+These chemical compounds are typically used to keep manufacturing costs low, but there are safe and healthy alternatives for parents who want to avoid them, just like there are for sustainable shampoo products.
+Look for diaper brands that state: hypoallergenic, fragrance-free, totally chlorine-free (TCF), phthalate-free, etc. Also, opting for sustainable brands with little to no patterns means lessening your baby’s exposure to synthetic and toxic inks and dyes.

 What About Alternatives?